 Three out of four U.S. students now use smartphones as educational aides in the classroom.
-More than half of K-12 teachers report the use of laptop computers and tablets in a typical week.
+More than half of K-12 teachers report the use of edtech solutions, including laptop computers and tablets in a typical week.
 That means tens of millions of electronic devices are losing their charge throughout schools every day.
 The obvious solution is to plug those devices into an outlet when they’re need of recharging.
 However, if you’ve spent any time in an airport with your phone’s battery on one percent, you know that not all buildings are outfitted with enough outlets to serve our growing demand for power.
-It’s no different at school facilities.
+The technology infrastructure in schools is no different.
 Most classrooms average more than twenty students; it’s highly unlikely there’s an available outlet for each student, not to mention one for teachers, aides and other support staff.

 “You don’t always think about charging as a problem until you see the things students do to charge their devices throughout the day.
 Kids were leaving devices wherever there was an open outlet.
 At one point, an outlet in the cafeteria was being used so frequently that it disrupted the lunch line.”